BenHenderson09/Intel-8080-Emulator/README.md

 - **Constructor**: An `std::initializer_list` of the port numbers which the device is linked to.

-- `const std::vector<int> inputPortNumbers`: The port numbers which the device is linked to are stored in this vector.
+- `const std::vector<uint8_t> inputPortNumbers`: The port numbers which the device is linked to are stored in this vector.
 This means when a `Processor` object meets an `IN` instruction, which includes a port number, it can search this vector to find out if the device is linked to the specified port number or not.